Hard & Fast Rules For Picking The Perfect Thanksgiving Turkey

 With the prime turkey buying season upon us, we figured it’s time to throw down some hard and fast rules for purchasing the center of Thursday’s big meal.
 Let’s face it, the best meals come from the best products.
 There are a few nuances here and there that make a huge difference even to the most basic recipes and having a great main ingredient is the biggest one.
 This isn’t about the overall, it’s about the details that are often overlooked and can make or break your meal.

-The Father of the Brine, Bob Belcher, knows brining is the foundation of any great turkey.
-Never cook an un-brined bird.
-It’ll make Bob sad.
-But before you get there, you need to pick the right turkey to start your journey.

-Air-chilled, heritage bird, free range: Those are the three phrases you want to look for.
+Air-chilled, heritage bird, pre-brined, free range: These are the four phrases you want to be aware of.
+Let’s dive in.

 Air-chilled